 Bird Generator

-For my Creative Coding class, I was asked to create a generative art program in Python.
-My program generates a visual representation of John Hutchinson’s recordings of Western Australia.
+For my Creative Coding class, I created a program that generates a visual representation of John Hutchinson’s recordings of Western Australia.
 Each of the bird’s traits is determined by a characteristic of the selected audio.

 The bird’s appearance is determined by a recording selected by the user.
 Here, I am developing how each trait will appear on the final birds and how the audio dictates their look.